AnPelec/Conference-Paphos-Feb16/README.md

-# Conference-Paphos-Feb16
+# Intelligent Mathematics
-## Maths-Computer Science Project
+## "Intelligent Mathematics" Maths-Computer Science Presentation

 In February 2016, we submitted a presentation for the Annual Conference of Sciences that was held in Paphos, Cyprus that year.
 Our team was composed by: